 While this may sound a bit disgusting, there’s a big benefit to this.
 The gel in your gut helps slow down digestion.
 And when your digestion slows down, you have less cravings and less of a tendency to overeat.

-Xanthan Gum Gluten-Free Baking
+Is Xanthan Gum Keto?

-Xanthan Gum Substitute
+Using a Xanthan Gum Substitute

-According to this vegan baking blog agar agar has a neutral taste.
+According to this vegan baking blog, agar agar has a neutral taste.
 Good to know if the thought of making gluten-free cookies that has a seaweedy taste sounds disgusting.